Christ’s death removed our sin and thus enabled the grace of God.

-The first article dealt with the apparent contradiction that:
+A previous article dealt with the apparent contradiction:

-The third article concludes that Justification is not a legal process through which the sinner is merely forgiven but a substantive process through which the sinner is changed.
+Another article concludes that justification is not a legal process through which the sinner is merely forgiven but a process through which the sinner is changed.

 – END OF SUMMARY –

-The word “grace,” when used in the context of salvation, appears only twice in Galatians:
+The word “grace,” when used in the context of how people are redeemed, appears only twice in Galatians.
+Both verses warn against seeking justification (also called righteousness) through the Law of Moses:

 In Jewish thinking, people are justified “through the Law” (Gal 2:21; 5:4).